AudreyLau8/ASBME-breast-cancer-data-science-workshop/README.md

 1. Please navigate to the green button that says '<Code>'
 2. Download as ZIP
-3.
+3. Make sure breast-cancer.csv is in there!
+4. Open ASBME_logistic_regression.ipynb
-4. Use this to run cells and take personal notes while following along during the workshop.
+5. Use this to run cells and take personal notes while following along during the workshop